gemseo/gemseo/doc_src/tutorials/scalable/scalable.rst

 After its creation,
-the scalable discipline can be executed by means of the :meth:`.MDODiscipline.execute` method.
+the scalable discipline can be executed by means of the :meth:`.Discipline.execute` method.
 For this,
 we build an input dictionary.
 Remember that the inputs and outputs shall all be in :math:`(0,1)` (see :ref:`scalable`).